Strategies for facilitating and sustaining respectful maternity care in Rwanda: an expert review

 Definitions

-A strategy is a structured, comprehensive plan, a blueprint, or a set of actions devised to attain a particular objective successfully [16].
+A strategy: this refers to a structured, comprehensive plan, a blueprint, or a set of actions devised to attain a particular objective successfully [16].
 A strategy is an approach or series of steps designed to accomplish a specific goal or desired outcome [39,40].
 Strategy formulation is establishing goals and determining the proper plan of action to achieve those goals [39,41].
 Strategy formulation involves setting priorities [42].

 Relevance: refers to a scientific or societal benefit of a topic in the context of respectful maternity care.